therealcain/2D-Graphics-Library/README.md

 This library using quite old functionality of OpenGL, because i planned it to work on older graphics card aswell.

+This library also giving you basic functionality to interact with keyboard and mouse!

 # To Compile on Linux:
 g++ file.cpp -lGL -lX11